sergeicu/docker_intro/basics.md

-### Deploy other people's Docker images
+### Deploy ready made Docker images as containers

 #### Case study 1: anima software
 - Background: I needed to estimate Myelin Water Fraction maps for my data with a conventional (non deep learning) algorithm.
 - Problem: The algorithm was available as 1.
 C++ source code that needed to be compiled 2.
 Ubuntu OS binary files.
 I had tried to compile this software from source code to no avail.
 - Solution: I decided to use precompiled binaries.
 Note that binaries were NOT available for CentOS.
 So I built a Docker Ubuntu image instead and ran this software from within docker container.

 Pull:
 - `docker pull sergeicu/anima_t2_only`
 Run:
 - `docker run -it --rm sergeicu/anima_t2_only /bin/bash`
 - `-it` - run interactively
 - `--rm` - delete container once you exit it
 - `/bin/bash` - initial command to run
 Expose your own data:
 - `docker run -it --rm -v $localfolder:/data sergeicu/anima_t2_only /bin/bash`
 - `$localfolder` - full path to your folder.
 - `/data` - location (&name!) of this folder inside docker